Consensys/doc.goquorum/docs/tutorials/quorum-dev-quickstart/using-the-quickstart.md

 contract and any account addresses that will serve as admins.
 In this example we've used all accounts, if you deploy these contracts in a production network, please select only those which need to be admins.

-The file looks like this (but will have different addresses)
+The file looks similar to this

 ```bash
 {